Quick overview

 Disadvantages of franchising

 - Cost: Franchise fees, royalties and other ongoing payments to the franchisor can be significant and potentially reduce your profitability.
+Typical mistake: the franchisee calculates the initial fee and rent, but forgets about recurring royalties, marketing contributions, mandatory equipment, subscriptions from designated vendors, and the cost of modifying the establishment according to the franchisor’s manual.

-- Lack of independence: Even though you run your own business, you must adhere to the franchisor’s rules and standards, which greatly limits your creative control and flexibility.
+- Lack of independence: even though you run your own business, you must adhere to the franchisor’s rules and standards, which greatly limits your creative control and flexibility.

 - Limited Growth Potential: The franchisor may impose restrictions on your ability to expand or diversify your business beyond its brand.